Austin-Imbastari/disco/README.md

 # Disco Blog

-Disco is a Single Page Application (SPA) discussion board, providing a basic yet functional platform for users to engage in discussions.
+Disco is a fullstack application discussion board, providing a basic yet functional platform for users to engage in discussions.
 It enables registered users to create, edit, and remove their posts and comments.
 Additionally, Disco allows its administrators with the authority to remove any user-generated posts